+44 (0) 207 8227325

 Following a successful 12-month pupillage at Blackstone Chambers, Celia commenced practice as a tenant in September 2016.
 From October to December 2016, Celia was seconded to the Payment Systems Regulator, where she acted as sole legal counsel advising on a 'super-complaint' by the consumer group, Which?, concerning authorised push payment fraud.

-During pupillage, Celia assisted her supervisors in cases before a range of Tribunals and courts, including the Employment Tribunal, the High Court, the Court of Appeal and the Supreme Court.
+She has appeared in practice and during pupillage in a range of courts and tribunals.
+She has assisted in cases before the Employment Tribunal, the High Court, the Court of Appeal and the Supreme Court.
 She also assisted in cases before a number of regulatory bodies, such as The FA Regulatory Commission and Appeal Board.
-Her pupil supervisors were Nick De Marco, Ben Jaffey, Diya Sen Gupta and James Segan.

 Celia accepts instructions in all areas of public and regulatory work.